Q Which bees are found in gardens?

 A Bees are a large, varied family of insects.
 Some, such as the honey bee and bumble bee, nest in colonies, others are solitary.
 They are well-known pollinators.
 Leaf-cutting bees remove leaf pieces for their nests.
 Mining or burrowing bees nest in soil, carpenter bees in garden structures and masonry bees in stonework.

 Caption: Bees are very useful as pollinators

-Q What could I mistake them for?
+Q What could I mistake bees for?